-A 25-year-old woman posted on the AITA subreddit, wanting to get people’s opinion on whether she was wrong for walking out of a wedding reception to eat at a Mcdonald’s after being presented with paid meal options at the wedding.
+A 25-year-old woman posted online wanting to get people’s opinion on whether she was wrong for walking out of a wedding reception to eat at a McDonald’s after being presented with paid meal options at the wedding.

 Not Enough Money for Your Expensive Meals